input-output-hk/partner-chains-smart-contracts/docs/GenSignatures.md

 ```
 which has transactions to

-- Pay 169 FUEL to myself, and
+- Pay 169 FUEL to yourself, and
-- Pay 1420 FUEL to myself
+- Pay 1420 FUEL to yourself

 Note that the `previousMerkleRoot` field was changed from `null` to `MERKLE_ROOT_1_1` -- this is for technical reasons.

-2. Save a merkle root.
-We will use `trustless-sidechain-gen-signatures` to create the command to save the merkle root.
+2. Save a Merkle root.
+Use `trustless-sidechain-gen-signatures` to create the command to save the Merkle root.
 Run the following command.
 ```
 $ cabal run -v0 trustless-sidechain-gen-signatures -- save-root \
   `# Sidechain parameters` \